 Please continue prayers for the team, sponsors and pilgrims through these stress filled times.

 May the Peace of God, which transcends all understanding, guard your hearts and your minds in Christ Jesus.

-NEEDED: Pilgrim applications for the Spring 2020 Men’s and Women’s Walks.
+We are still accepting Pilgrim applications for the Spring & Fall 2020 Men’s and Women’s Walks.